LachezarLalov/Kill_The_Bugs/README.md

 - In-game lives

 ## Planned Features
 - User database to store usernames and scores
+- Pause function
 - Add moblie support

 ## Would be nice